Introduction

 4. Aloe Vera

-It is a succulent plant that is best known for its healing properties because the gel found inside its leaves can last for a long time and be used to treat cuts, burns, and other skin irritations.
+It is a succulent plant and is most renowned in its healing quality since the gel contained within its leaves can take a long period of time and be applied in the covering of cuts, burns, as well as other skin irritations.

 Aloe vera plants do well in bright, indirect light and like being watered only when the soil is dry.